19 HFAs Awarded FY 2019 HUD Housing Counseling Grants

 According to a 2017 HUD study, housing counseling can help homeowners who fall behind on their mortgage payments avoid foreclosure, and new home buyers who received housing counseling were more likely to stay current on their mortgage payments.
 HUD is conducting further research intended to improve the effectiveness of housing counseling and education programs.

-Those state HFAs receiving Housing Counseling program grants for FY 2019 include Colorado Housing and Finance Authority, Connecticut Housing Finance Authority, Georgia Department of Community Affairs/Georgia Housing and Finance Authority, Idaho Housing and Finance Association, Indiana Housing and Community Development Authority, Kentucky Housing Corporation, Louisiana Housing Corporation, MaineHousing, Michigan State Housing Development Authority, Mississippi Home Corporation, New Hampshire Housing Finance Authority, New Jersey Housing and Mortgage Finance Agency, New York State Housing and Community Renewal, Pennsylvania Housing Finance Agency, South Dakota Housing Development Authority, Tennessee Housing Development Agency, Virginia Housing Development Authority, Virgin Islands Housing Finance Authority, and Washington State Housing Finance Commission.
+Those state HFAs receiving Housing Counseling program grants for FY 2019 include Colorado Housing and Finance Authority, Connecticut Housing Finance Authority, Georgia Department of Community Affairs/Georgia Housing and Finance Authority, Idaho Housing and Finance Association, Indiana Housing and Community Development Authority, Kentucky Housing Corporation, Louisiana Housing Corporation, MaineHousing, Michigan State Housing Development Authority, Mississippi Home Corporation, New Hampshire Housing Finance Authority, New Jersey Housing and Mortgage Finance Agency, New York State Housing and Community Renewal, Pennsylvania Housing Finance Agency, South Dakota Housing Development Authority, Tennessee Housing Development Agency, Virginia Housing, Virgin Islands Housing Finance Authority, and Washington State Housing Finance Commission.

 Nearly half of all grant recipients, including 13 HFAs, received an award preference because they will provide housing counseling services to beneficiaries living in designated Opportunity Zones.